gravitational/teleport/rfd/00XY-session-locking.md

 #### `tctl` support

 `SessionLock` resources can be managed using `tctl [get|create|rm]`.
-In this way, it is possible to update (e.g. delay) or remove a session lock after it has been created.
+In this way, it is possible to update or remove a session lock after it has been created.

 There will be a special `tctl sessions lock` helper provided, to facilitate